theinhumaneme/ESP32/content/en/_index.md

 ### Want to build your own?

-We've got you covered and provided sample codes to verify working of all components, detect faulty components and avoid headaches.
+I've got you covered and provided sample codes to verify working of all components, detect faulty components and avoid headaches.

 <--->

 ### Improve the project?

-You're free to improve upon this project, keep a watch for the final code upload
+You're free to improve upon this project, have a look at the final code for more reference

 {{< /columns >}}